 One thing I learned is do not use cheap copy weight paper for this exercise unless you are content with the blue tape becoming part of the composition.
 (Which actually looked really great in some cases.)

-Want to take this from a quick exercise in color mixing to a complete lesson…..
+Want to take this from a quick exercise in secondary color mixing to a complete lesson…..

 There are so many great kid’s books that really bring the element of color to life!
 Check out this great booklist of books to help teach all the elements of art.
 Children’s books are on of my absolute favorite ways to introduce a concept to kids!
 So easy!